 We all give and receive subtle messages to partners that are self-serving—selfish in nature.
 Emotional abuse is more than an occasional self-serving maneuver.
 Abuse is a pattern of behaviors.
 We can resiliently absorb an occasional misspoken barb, repair the hurt, and continue forward with a healthy, loving relationship.

 Emotional abuse must be measured on a continuum.
 Underlying relationship goals blend with relationships skills to create the overall nature of a relationship.
 When goals are more selfish in nature, behaviors become more manipulative.
-When other cultural norms fail to mitigate the selfishness, abusive and corrosive tactics are implemented to achieve the selfish goals.
+When other cultural norms fail to mitigate the selfishness, abusive and corrosive tactics of psychological warfare are implemented to achieve selfish goals.

-I presume all of us could reflect and examine our relationship behaviors to root out a few nasties, replacing them with something healthier.
+I presume all of us could reflect and examine our relationship behaviors and discover a few nasties to replace with something healthier.
 I know I still need refining.
-Instead of looking at our relationships as a whole, wondering if we, or our partner, are emotionally abusive, we should look at individual interactions within the relationship, examining emotions stirred, and hidden messages transmitted.
+Instead of looking at our relationships as a whole, wondering if we, or our partner, are engaged in psychological warfare, we should look at individual interactions within the relationship, examining emotions stirred, and hidden messages transmitted.
 Through mindful reflection, we may find flaws worthy of attention and improvement.

 Emotional Abuse uses various psychological techniques to control another person.
 Emotional abuse is the continual thwarting of basic emotional needs.
 Typically, abusers follow a consistent pattern of criticizing, embarrassing, shaming, and blaming as a way to bully, wearing down the victim's self-esteem and undermining their mental health.